Sandra L. Martin, PhD

 Assortativity coefficient-based estimation of population patterns of sexual mixing when cluster size is informative.
 Young SK, Lyles RH, Kupper LL, Keys JR, Martin SL, Costenbader EC (2014).

-Sexual assault and women’s mental health.
-Martin SL, Parcesepe, A C Garcia-Moreno, A Riecher-Rössler.
+Sexual assault and women’s mental health, In: Violence Against Women and Mental Health.
+Martin SL, Parcesepe A (2013).
+C Garcia-Moreno, A Riecher-Rössler, 178.

 What do domestic violence and sexual assault service providers need to know about survivors to deliver services?
 Macy R J, Martin SL, Nwabuzor I, Rizo CF (2013).

 PhD, Epidemiology, University of North Carolina at Chapel Hill, 1988